hankbao/CTVFL/README.md

 ### Making and Installing Constraints with a Collective Control Point

-Wrapping `withVFL` function calls with `constrain` function's closure makes the framework installs the generated constraints and encapsultes them in a `CTVFLConstraintGroup` instance.
+Wrapping `withVFL` function calls with `constrain` function's closure makes the framework installs the generated constraints and encapsulates them in a `CTVFLConstraintGroup` instance.
 You can control the whole group of generated constriants with this instance.